drkostas/Youtube-FirstCommentBot/README.md

 ## Continuous Integration <a name = "ci"></a>

 For the continuous integration, the <b>CircleCI</b> service is being used.
-For more information you can check the [setup guide](https://circleci.com/docs/2.0/language-python/).
+For more information, you can check the [setup guide](https://circleci.com/docs/2.0/language-python/).

 Again, you should set the appropriate environmental variables